-- When Randy gets a DUI in "Bloody Mary", Mr. Garrison gives a lecture on drunk driving, in which he brings Randy into the classroom to give a half-hearted apology speech.
+- When Randy gets a DUI in "Bloody Mary", Mr. Garrison gives a lecture on drunk driving, in which he brings Randy into the classroom to give a halfhearted apology speech.
 Mr. Garrison then berates him quite thoroughly while he addresses the class as Stan hides his face in agonized embarrassment.
-Inverted since the rest of the class just stare dumbfounded.
+Inverted since the rest of the class just stares dumbfounded.

 - Cartman spearheads these on a frequent basis at the school.
 In "Bass To Mouth" it's revealed that he does this to such a level one student has actually committed suicide from the ridicule.
-The School Council orders (and at fail, begs) Cartman not to let the same thing happen to another kid, which he interprets as embarrassing another kid and spearheading a Freelance Shame Squad onto her instead.
+The School Council order (and when that fails, beg) Cartman not to let the same thing happen to another kid, which he interprets as embarrassing another kid and spearheading a Freelance Shame Squad onto her instead.

 - In The Grim Adventures of Billy & Mandy, Grim meets up with his old schoolmate, The Boogeyman, and is not happy about it.
 When asked why, we flashback to their school days, where Boogey gave Grim one hell of a wedgie in front of the whole school.
 Right before they all laugh at him, one monster says "Let's all point and laugh at his humiliation!"

 - Hey Arnold! has these constantly, often spearheaded by Sid or Stinky.